-Frankie has seven novels available, with GUARDIAN, the second book in the Celestial Affairs series, debuting in the spring of 2017.
+Frankie has seven novels available, with DARK WINTERS NIGHT, a novella set in the Vinlanders’ Saga universe, debuting in June of 2018.
 She also writes sensual Victorian romances as Francesca Rose.

 Please visit her “What’s New” page where she’ll be posting information about forthcoming publications and appearances.

-You can contact Frankie via email at Frankie Robertson @earthlink.net (no spaces) or through Facebook.
+You can contact Frankie via email at Frankie Robertson @earthlink.net (no spaces) or through her Facebook page.

 What was the first book you wrote?